Counselling Team

 • Navigating relationship questions (partner, dating, family expectations)

-• Processing grief, anger, or pressure about timing
+• Processing grief, anger, or pressure about timing, relationship status

-• Feeling numb or detached and wanting to reconnect with their own reasons
+• Feeling numb or detached about the egg freezing choice, and wanting to reconnect with their own reasons

 If you feel calm and confident, that’s great.
 Counselling can still be useful as a proactive support—especially because emotions can change quickly once medications start, results come in, or plans shift.
+And of course, our counsellors will also ask questions you may not have thought about yourself, to help you better plan for the life you want.
 Think of it like building a support plan before you need it.

 Anytime.
 Some people book before they start, others book during stimulation, and some book after retrieval while they’re processing results.
-If you’re already feeling overwhelmed, earlier tends to help.
+If you’re already feeling overwhelmed, have questions, stressors or uncertainty, earlier tends to help.
+We also suggest booking earlier rather than later if you typically live with anxiety or depression, or if you have a history of trauma.

-Because these counsellors are independent, your sessions are typically private.
-If you want your counsellor to communicate with your medical team, you can ask about consent and how that works.
+Our counsellors are regulated mental health professionals and as such, are bound by confidentiality regulations, which protect privacy and confidentiality.
+If you DO want your counsellor to communicate with your medical team, you can ask about consent and how that works, which typically involves providing consent in writing for information to be shared.

 There’s no one “right” number.
 Some patients book one session to feel oriented and prepared.
-Others prefer ongoing support across the cycle or during decision points (like whether to do another cycle).
+Others prefer ongoing support across the cycle or during decision points along the way (like whether to do another cycle).

 Yes.
 If you’re unsure where to start, speaking with an EVOLVE nurse can help you decide whether counselling would be supportive for your situation and timing.